 While popular tourist magnets, such as Australia or New Zealand, excel at self promotion, other equally deserving destinations fare less well in the image stakes; they may be a little of the beaten track, have suffered from poor leadership, or simply have failed to sufficiently promote their own attractions.
-Nevertheless, some of these less appreciated destinations have far more to offer curious independent travellers, than their more adeptly promoted rivals.
+Nevertheless, some of these less appreciated destinations have far more to offer curious independent travelers than their more adeptly promoted rivals.

-Apart from the members of up-market ‘cultural’ tours from France and Germany, hardly anybody seems to visit them.
-This situation has hardly been helped by the notoriously corrupt Karimov regime, which insists that visitors pay for a pointlessly expensive ‘letter of introduction’ before even being allowed to apply for an equally overpriced tourist visa.
-The government’s tendency to massacre protesters and boil alive political opponents, can’t have helped either.
-Despite the country’s fearsome reputation, the people themselves are incredibly warm, friendly and welcoming.
-Even the once notoriously corrupt militsia are far more friendly and helpful than you might expect.
+Apart from the members of up-market “cultural” tours from France and Germany, hardly anybody seems to visit them.
+This situation has hardly been helped by the notoriously corrupt Karimov regime, which insists that visitors pay for a pointlessly expensive “letter of introduction” before even being allowed to apply for an equally overpriced tourist visa.
+The government’s tendency to massacre protesters and boil alive political opponents can’t have helped either.
+Despite the country’s fearsome reputation, the people themselves are incredibly warm, friendly, and welcoming.
+Even the once notoriously corrupt militia are far more friendly and helpful than you might expect.

 Taipei, itself, is bright, lively and fun.
-As well as Taipei 101 (formerly the world’s tallest building), it also known for its museums, markets and temple complexes.
+As well as Taipei 101 (formerly the world’s tallest building), it also known for its museums, markets, and temple complexes.
 The atmospheric Lunshan Temple is particularly popular and still plays host to ancient Buddhist rituals.
-Taipei is also renowned for its varied and delicious street food; the Shilin Night Market is always busy and bustling and overflowing with strange new street food to sample such as pig’s blood cake, deep fried stinky tofu and rubbery grilled quails eggs.
+Taipei is also renowned for its varied and delicious street food; the Shilin Night Market is always busy and bustling and overflowing with strange new street food to sample such as pig’s blood cake, deep fried stinky tofu, and rubbery grilled quails eggs.

-The vast majority of tourists stick to the busy coastal resorts such as Hammamet, Sousse or Jerba, with only the occasional day trip inland, but Tunisia has far more to offer than simply sun and sand.
+The vast majority of tourists stick to the busy coastal resorts such as Hammamet, Sousse, or Jerba, with only the occasional day trip inland, but Tunisia has far more to offer than simply sun and sand.
 As well as magnificent desert and mountain scenery, there are also ancient Roman ruins, rock hewn troglodyte villages, and lush oases and palmeraies set between desolate Saharan sand dunes.

 Georgia and Armenia

-Many visitors are less than impressed with the bigger cities but what really makes the Philippines worth visiting, are its many natural wonder.
+Many visitors are less than impressed with the bigger cities, but what really makes the Philippines worth visiting are its many natural wonders.
 As well as the stunningly beautiful rice terraces of Banaue, there are also numerous world class beaches, 37 volcanoes, the Chocolate Hills of Bohol, and the Underground River National Park in Palawan.
-If its wildlife you’re into, then there’s always swimming with whale sharks off of Donsol, the peculiar Tarsiers of Bohol, and some of the best diving in the world.
+If it’s wildlife you’re into, then there’s always swimming with whale sharks off of Donsol, the peculiar Tarsiers of Bohol, and some of the best diving in the world.

 More travel stories, articles and photography at www.tomcoote.net